boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 ## Defining Application Environments

-The `application_environments{}` block is used to define application environments.
+The `application_environments{}` block is used to define Application Environments.

-Within the application environments block, environments are defined through nested keys.
+Within the Application Environments block, environments are defined through nested keys.

-For example, the following code block would create `dev` and `test` variables, each referencing an application environment object.
-These variables can be resolved within the pipeline template or library steps.
+For example, the following code block would create `dev` and `test` variables, each referencing an Application Environment object.
+These variables can be resolved within the Pipeline Template or Library Steps.

 ```groovy
 application_environments{